DewofyourYouth/DewofyourYouth.github.io/_posts/2019-05-29-basis -sql-cheatsheet.md

 - TEXT - a VARCHAR with no limit
 - INT, INTEGER - a whole integer
 - FLOAT - a floating point number (decimal)
-- TINYINT - basically 0 or 1 - this is how MySQL supports booleans
+- TINYINT - basically 0 or 1 - this is how MySQL supports booleans, if you put in a BOOLEAN column - it will still come out as TINYINT
 - BOOLEAN, BOOL - True or False
-- DATE
+- DATE, DATETIME, TIMESTAMP etc.